empty

 Noindex Empty Categories, Tags or Custom Taxonomies (for Yoast SEO Plugin Users)

-When I dug up, I found that they were empty pages created by that plugin.
+When I dug them up, I found that they were empty pages created by that plugin.
 It’s like querying taxonomyA&taxonomyB to find any post.
 So I decided to noindex those empty pages.

 I saw in a forum, someone was seeking same help describing “We have followers, following, friends, etc pages for each user who creates account on our website. so when new user sign up, he may have 0 followers, 0 following and 0 friends, but over period of time he can get those lists go up. we have different pages for followers, following and friends which are allowed for google to index.
 How to noindex when there is no data on those pages?”